 In essence, a collapsed narcissist will feel like they’ve been denied the very supply they need to exist – their proverbial life’s blood.

 This leads to narcissistic injury, and as the collapsed narcissist writhes helplessly in the pain of not getting what they believe they’re due (whether it’s meeting some big goal or simply getting the admiration and praise they feel they rightly deserve), their whole world feels like it’s falling down around them.

 Psychology of the Collapsed Female Narcissist

-Narcissists put up a facade or create a false self-image for the world.
-They need you to think that they are superior and they need to have the best of everything.
-Of course, covert narcissists put on a very different image of them having low self-esteem, which they really do, and they love to play the victim.
-They might also appear to be quite altruistic, but they only do this in order to get attention, not to actually help anyone.
-Grandiose and covert narcissists project themselves differently, but they both are just as manipulative, dangerous, and lack emotional and compassionate empathy.
+Female narcissists might also appear quite altruistic, but they only do this to get attention, not to help anyone.
+Grandiose and covert narcissists project themselves differently, but they are both just as manipulative and dangerous and lack emotional and compassionate empathy.

 The Collapsed Female Narcissist in Action: What to Expect